Saint Valentine's Day Massacre

 The Saint Valentine's Day Massacre was the murder of seven members and associates of Chicago's North Side Gang on Saint Valentine's Day 1929.
 The men were gathered at a Lincoln Park, Chicago, garage when between four and six men entered, two of whom were disguised as police officers.
-The seven men were lined up facing a wall and shot with Thompson machine guns and a shotgun; seventy rounds were fired from the Thompsons, and one cartridge was discharged from the shotgun.
+The seven men were lined up facing a wall and shot with Thompson submachine guns and a sawed-off shotgun; seventy rounds were fired from the Thompsons, and one cartridge was fired from the shotgun.
 Six of the victims died immediately; one lived for a short while but refused to identify the killers.

 The murders occurred amid the competition for control of organized crime in the city during Prohibition.
 Police and historians have speculated that the murders were an attempt to kill the head of the North Side Gang, George "Bugs" Moran, although he had not arrived by the time the attack started.
 The North Siders were rivals of the Chicago Outfit, a criminal organization headed by Al Capone, and much of the speculation has focused on whether he was behind the murders.

 The police, the Illinois Attorney General's office, and the coroner's office all opened investigations into the murders.
 Calvin Goddard, a pioneer in forensic ballistics set up a lab in Chicago with his team and equipment.
 Two cars likely to have been involved in the shootings were found; both had been destroyed.
 Police arrested several gang members in connection with the shootings, but a lack of evidence meant none were charged.

 In 1935, Byron Bolton, who had been identified as a possible lookout at the crime, was arrested on unrelated charges.
 He confessed to being a lookout and said the murderers were Fred Goetz, Gus Winkler, Fred Burke, Ray Nugent and Bob Carey.
 His accusation was supported by the memoirs of Winkler's widow, Georgette.
 The accusations have been disputed by some historians who have suggested that "Three Fingered Jack" White and Tony Accardo were involved.

 The violence associated with the Thompson machine gun in events like the St. Valentine's Day Massacre and the activities of John Dillinger led to changes in gun control legislation in the US, with the introduction of the National Firearms Act in 1934.
 The massacre has been discussed or referenced in books, including histories, and depicted on television and in film.